 Reading is treated as a whole-school priority.
 Inspectors noted that younger pupils build phonics quickly, reading books are matched to what pupils know, and staff check for slippage and act fast when pupils fall behind.
 The practical implication is that children who need a quick early boost, or who benefit from structured repetition, are likely to be supported well.

 The same report describes maths as well planned, with knowledge building on prior learning and resources used effectively to support understanding.
-Combined with the scaled score and high expected-standard rate, this suggests pupils are not just learning procedures but building secure number sense, which tends to travel well into Year 7.
+Combined with the current maths scaled score of 108, this suggests pupils are building secure number sense, which tends to travel well into Year 7.

 The inspection evidence also highlights that the wider curriculum is planned in a sequenced way, with some subjects further along than others in identifying the precise small steps of knowledge pupils should retain over time.
 For parents, that reads as a school that has done a lot of the hard work on curriculum thinking, but is still tightening consistency across every foundation subject.